5G-MAG/Tech/pages/Network_APIs/CAMARA_ApplicationProfiles.md

 ## Description

-The application profiles allow developers to specify all relevant information about their application for both network and compute resource requirements, supporting CAMARA APIs and network decision making.
+The “Application Profiles” API enables developers to share essential information about their applications that is relevant for network and CAMARA APIs decision-making.
+Currently, it focuses on defining network quality thresholds and compute resource requirements needed by the application.
+This foundation will expand to include additional information based on requirements from other CAMARA APIs, making it a central point for capturing what the application needs are.

 Used in the of the [Connectivity Insights APIs](./CAMARA_ConnectivityInsights.html).